 Areas where the audit committee can add value by supporting improvement Examples of how the audit committee can add value and provide evidence of effectiveness Self-evaluation, examples, areas of strength and weakness Overall assessment: 5 - 1 See key above Supporting the development of robust arrangements for ensuring value for money.
 Ensuring that assurance on value for money arrangements is included in the assurances received by the audit committee.
 Considering how performance in value for money is evaluated as part of the AGS.
 Standing Financial Instruction 3, Procurement and the Payment of Creditors, and Corporate Contract & Procurement Procedure Rules are in place as part of the control framework to ensure that value for money is considered in procurement activity.
 Regular Creditors audits consider on compliance with these requirements.
-The Committee receives the External Audit Combined External Audit Value for Money and Audit Findings Report.
+The Committee receives the External Auditors Combined Audit Findings and Value for Money Report.
 4 Helping the authority to implement the values of good governance, including effective arrangements for countering fraud and corruption risks.
 Reviewing arrangements against the standards set out in CIPFA's Managing the Risk of Fraud (Red Book 2).
 Reviewing fraud risks and the effectiveness of the organisation's strategy to address those risks.
 Assessing the effectiveness of ethical governance arrangements for both staff and members.
-A Counter Fraud Policy and Strategy is in place (which was reviewed and updated in 2015/16 in accordance with latest CIPFA guidance) supported by Counter Fraud Policy Framework which includes Fraud Response Plan, Whistleblowing Policy, Anti Money Laundering Policy and Members and Employees' Codes of Conduct.
-Internal Audit progress report includes oversight of counter fraud activity and results.
-The Audit & Governance Committee consider and approve the annual fraud risk assessment as part of the External Auditor's enquiries of those charged with governance and have approved the Counter Fraud Plan as part of Internal Audit annual plan 2017/18.
-Actions: • An Annual Fraud Report to be prepared and presented to the Audit & Governance Committee for consideration and approval.
-4 Provide the Committee members with training on the Counter Fraud arrangements and key fraud risks.
+A Counter Fraud Policy and Strategy is in place (which was reviewed and updated in 2015/16 in accordance with latest CIPFA guidance) supported by the Counter Fraud Policy Framework which includes a Fraud Response Plan, Whistleblowing Policy, Anti Money Laundering Policy and Members and Employees' Codes of Conduct.
+5 members.
+The Internal Audit progress reports include oversight of counter fraud activity and results.
+The Committee consider and approve the annual fraud risk assessment as part of the External Auditor's enquiries of those charged with governance and have approved the Counter Fraud Plan as part of Internal Audit annual plan 2017/18.
+The Committee receives the Counter Annual Report as part of the suite of annual reports which is considered prior to approval of the Annual Governance Statement: